 It's a command, and when she doesn't react, House takes a hold of her shoulder to guide her.
 This firmer touch seems to connect her back to reality, and she shakes her head distractedly, taking a step back.

-Her knees give way suddenly, and House clumsily grabs hold of her upper arms, his fingers digging deep bruises into her flesh through her lab-coat and sweater, his cane dropping to the floor dully.
-He doesn't succeed in stopping her from hitting the floor, but he slows everything down, and his hold on her arms stops her hitting her head too hard on the cabinet behind her.
+Her knees give way suddenly, and House clumsily grabs hold of her upper arms, his fingers digging deep bruises into her flesh through her lab-coat and sweater, his cane rolling under the table.
+He doesn't succeed in stopping her from hitting the floor, but he slows everything down, and his hold on her arms stops her hitting her head as hard as she would have done on the cabinet behind her.

-Her eyes are closed and her breathing is frighteningly shallow.
+Her eyes are closed and her breathing is distressingly shallow.
 House brushes away the hair that has fallen into her face and notes a disconcerting, blue tinge to her lips.
-He takes her wrist to try for her pulse again, and, despite her thick woolen sweater under her white coat, her skin is icy.
+He takes her wrist to try for her pulse again, and despite her thick woolen sweater under her lab coat, her skin is icy.

-House reaches for his fallen cane in order to head for the door and call for a crash cart.
+He reaches for his fallen cane in order to head for the door and call for a crash cart.
 A groan behind him causes him to look back.
 Cameron blinks at him blearily, before struggling to get up.
-Realizing this isn't an immediate possibility, she settles for propping herself up slightly straighter against the counter.
+Realising that this isn't going to be an immediate possibility, she settles for propping herself awkwardly against the counter.

-He smiles dryly at her, slowing his pace to the door
+He smiles at her dryly, slowing his pace to the door.

 "The princess awakes!
 Stay put, I am alerting the Calvary."